kleinfreund/kleinfreund.de/README.md

 ## Build Locally

-To build the site locally (with Jekyll), the following things are required:
+To build the site locally (with Jekyll), you need to have Ruby and the Ruby gems `jekyll` and `jekyll-sitemap` installed.

-- Ruby (2 or newer, 1.9 might still work)
-- RubyGems:
-    - jekyll (latest, atleast the current Pages dependency)
-    - jekyll-sitemap (latest, atleast the current Pages dependency)

 Additionally, there are some things that might be required.
 For example, Jekyll currently needs a JavaScript runtime (i.e. Node.js).
-On Windows the `wdm` gem is required to watch for file changes.
+On Windows, the `wdm` gem is required to poll for file changes.

 ## To Do

-- Post about Transistor (?)
-- Post about Moonman (?)
+- Do I really want to keep writing bilingually?
+It adds quite the barrier to writing at all

 ## Licenses